JFBEST/py2ipynb/README.md

 *Adaptations*

 - Using pycharm style since it seems to correspond to the notebook export style
-- Allow raw cell content to be formatted as markdown
+- Allow raw cell content to be formatted as Markdown

 ## Prerequisites